 1 – 2 hours to craft marketing material – emails, website notifications, linked in – this will be less time in the future – so think of this as an initial set up

 Webinar day 2.5 hours – for a one hour webinar, plus 1 hour to encode and upload the webinar to Youtube, and possibly add to our website.

+What about the handling of the registrations?
+If this is done through the website, then we need to propose to the Board that there may be expenses associated with the website redesign?

 *So about 6.5 hours of webinar time (and possibly a little less).
 Note this time would increase if I had to work and get approvals from additional people.